 "We are all for safety," stated Leon County Judge Byron Ryder, "But there is a strong sentiment from the Leon County Commissioners Court to not eliminate access to the Lock and Dam."

-"We are working with Texas Park and Wildlife Attorneys to determine who actually owns the structure," said County Attorney Daphne Session.
-This matter was tabled again until ownership of the Lock and Dam can be determined.
+"We are working with Texas Park and Wildlife Attorneys to determine who actually owns the structure," added County Attorney Daphne Session.
+The issue was tabled again.

 • Approved the acceptance of a grant from the Office of the Attorney General for the Victim Assistance Coordinator position within the County Attorney's office and

 • Approved an application with the Texas Department of Agriculture for the "Texans Feeding Texans" Home Delivered Meal Program Grant.